rux616/starfield-ship-vendor-framework/support/docs/README.creations.md

-Version: 1.1.1
+Version: 1.2.0

 Summary
 -----
 The system that Bethesda designed for selling ships is interesting, but it lacks a crucial element: Changeability.
-In vanilla Starfield, once a ship vendor has been loaded the first time, the list of ships they offer for sale is locked in forever.
+In vanilla Starfield, once a ship vendor has been loaded the first time, the list of ships they offer for sale is locked in forever until starting a new game (or new game plus).

 That's where this mod comes in.
 I've designed a system such that mod authors can easily add ships for sale to the various ship vendors without either conflicting with other mods that do the same or requiring the set up of a script.
 It will also refresh the vendor's list of ships if a change is detected in the vendor's "always" or "unique" lists.
 (A ship vendor's inventory is composed of three lists: always a.k.a. priority, random, and unique.)